MECC Partnership Board

 In August 2017 Directors of Public Health (DsPH) for Cheshire & Merseyside (C&M) endorsed a paper with a series of key recommendations to upscale and strengthen Making Every Contact Count (MECC) activity across Cheshire & Merseyside.
-The paper was co-produced with local Public Health leads and written by a specialist registrar, Hayley Teshome-Tesfaye.
-The paper highlighted useful peer learning from the Healthy London Partnership, which it is hoped will be transferrable to MECC activity in the C&M area.
+The paper was co-produced with local Public Health leads and written by a specialist registrar, Hayley Mercer.
+The paper highlighted useful peer learning from the Healthy London Partnership.

 The delivery of MECC using a system leadership approach with partners was agreed and the key steps in the delivery of the programme include: